 Learn which photos to submit, which publications to pursue, and how to impress photo editors.
 Get published with these straightforward steps!

-When photographer Kyleen Cleaver and designer Stacey Fay began collaborating on a styled shoot, they were certain of two things: their inspiration would be the 1920’s-era Netflix series Peaky Blinders, and they would get their project published.
+When photographer Kyleen Cleaver and designer Stacey Fay began collaborating on a styled shoot for submission, they were certain of two things: their inspiration would be the 1920’s-era Netflix series Peaky Blinders, and they must have their work published.

 For six months, Kyleen and Stacey researched, planned, purchased, and prepared.
 The result was an authentically styled photography project perfect for publication.
-Explore Kyleen and Stacey’s challenges below, and getting your photos published with our five-step process.
+Explore Kyleen and Stacey’s challenges below, and getting your photo submissions published with our five-step process.

 Stay Focused on Your Brand Voice

-Establish why you want to be published, which will help you refine your submissions.
+You must establish why you want to submit photos and publish them, which will help you refine your photo submissions.
 Here are some examples:

 “Metrics are great for many things, but sometimes you just need to dive into a creative project that feeds the soul.
 Passion projects help turn your creative energy and business in directions you couldn’t imagine.”